apache/pulsar/site2/README.md

 ### Check issues, fix and verify

-After download the translated documents, you can open the target markdown file, check issues and fix them.
+After downloading the translated documents, you can open the target markdown file, check issues and fix them.
 To verify if you have fixed the issues correctly, [run the site locally](#run-the-site-locally).